gantry/docs/pages/01.gantry5/05.advanced/08.css-js-twig/docs.md

 Starting from Gantry 5.3 there is a new, better way to add JavaScript and CSS files.

-Load JavaScript framework (just JavaScript, CSS needs to be loaded manually by you):
+Load JavaScript / CSS framework:

 - `jquery` or `jquery.framework`
 - `jquery.ui.core`